Radagaisus/Orpheus/README.md

 `npm install orpheus`

-**Important**: Right now Orpheus is my kingdom to bend wherever I please for my product.
-If you are using Orpheus, please ping me on [Twitter](http://twitter.com/#!/radagaisus) or on [EngineZombie](http://enginezombie.com/), so I would not come crashing down and break everything up for you.
-The next release will be the last release without a Changelog.
+**Important**: Right now, afaik, Orpheus is only used by me team.
+If you are using orpheus please ping me on [Twitter](http://twitter.com/#!/radagaisus) or on [EngineZombie](http://enginezombie.com/), so I will know not to come crashing down and add too many breaking changes.
+The next release will be the last to appear without a Changelog and will be considered stable.

 - Rails like models
 - Validations